 There you are.
 I's been great to have you on.
 Thank you so much for joining us.
 Always great working together with you guys.
 The Lookout-VMware partnership is strong, and we take a lot of pride in that from both ends.
 So thank you for joining us.

 Absolutely.
 It was a great pleasure.
 Thank you for having me.

 Hank Schless 19:42

-Absolutely are so for all our listeners.
-Thank you for joining us today.
-If you want to learn more about this partnership between lookout and VMware, you can go to look up.com/vmware Pretty straightforward one there.
-And as always, you can find the latest from lookout on LinkedIn and Twitter just have to look out.
+Absolutely.
+And so for all our listeners, thank you for joining us today.
+If you want to learn more about this partnership between Lookout and VMware, you can go to lookout.com/vmware.
+Pretty straightforward one there.
+And as always, you can find the latest from Lookout on LinkedIn and Twitter just have to look out.
 Thank you for listening today, and we will see you next time.